svmiller/eh6127/lab-scripts/ols-diagnostics.md

 The linear model does not require normally distributed DVs in order to extract (reasonably) linear relationships.
 However, we should’ve not done this, and we should’ve known in advance that we should not have done this.
+What estimate of central tendency could we expect from a variable that looks like this?
 So, let’s take a step back and re-estimate the model two ways.
 The first will do a +1 and log of the DV and the second will use the proportion variable we created earlier.
 This might be a good time as well to flex with the `update()` function in R.

 ``` r
 Data %>% mutate(ln_ler = log(ler + 1)) -> Data